Hilo-Inc/react-endscreen/README.md

 # react-endscreen
-Video player end screen created with React and using CSS3 Flexbox and ES6 import statements.
+Video player end screen created with React using CSS3 Flexbox and ES6 import statements.
 I did not use full ES6 classes or Redux

 To install and run: